wp-media/rocketcdn-plugin/readme.txt

 If you’re trying to choose only one service to use, we cannot say which is better, they are simply different, so you would have to perform tests to check the results for your specific site.

-= What's the difference between RocketCDN and Stackpath? = RocketCDN provides a convenient and fast, one-click setup.
-We take care of the ideal setup automatically so you don't have to spend any time on it.
-If you go through Stackpath directly, it requires manual configuration.
+= What’s the difference between RocketCDN and Bunny CDN? = RocketCDN provides a convenient and fast, one-click setup.
+We take care of the ideal setup automatically so you don’t have to spend any time on it.
+If you go through Bunny CDN directly, it requires manual configuration.
 If you have only one site it will be cheaper to use RocketCDN.
-For multiple sites, Stackpath is cheaper, although you'll invest more time in setup.
+For multiple sites, Bunny CDN is cheaper, although you’ll invest more time in setup.

 = Can I use RocketCDN and Jetpack Site Accelerator? = No. You should disable Jetpack site accelerator when using RocketCDN.